ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 ## LIGO registry

 The [LIGO registry](https://packages.ligolang.org/) is used to host LIGO packages.
-The LIGO registry contains the contracts/libraries along with it's metadata.
+The LIGO registry contains the contracts/libraries along with their metadata.
 The packages which reside on the LIGO registry can be installed using the `ligo install` command.

 ## Consuming

 To fetch (download) & maintain different versions of external libraries we need a package manager.
-LIGO libraries can be published to [LIGO's own registry](https://packages.ligolang.org/) as well as [npm](https://www.npmjs.com/).
+LIGO libraries can be published to [LIGO's registry](https://packages.ligolang.org/) as well as [npm](https://www.npmjs.com/).
 Using `ligo install` command we can fetch these ligo libraries (It internally invokes the [esy](https://esy.sh/) package manager).

 Pre-requites: